-We would like to thank your staff for their help during the engagement.
+We would like to thank your staff for their patience and help during the engagement.

-We welcome the opportunity to discuss the contents of this report with you at the Audit and Governance Committee meeting on 19 July 2019.
+We welcome the opportunity to discuss the contents of this report with you at the Audit and Governance Committee meeting on 27 September 2019.

 Yours faithfully